Krishna Vijayam: Production

 A. L. Raghavan was contracted with Baala Gaana Vinodha Sabha, a theatre troupe.
 Somasundaram Chettiar of Jupiter Pictures, impressed with his singing and acting prowess, decided to cast him as the younger Krishna in Krishna Vijayam, and gave ₹5000 to the theatre troupe to terminate Raghavan's contract with them.
 This was in 1946, when Raghavan was 13 years old.

 Soundtrack

 Music was composed by S. M. Subbaiah Naidu and C. S. Jayaraman.
-Lyrics were penned by Papanasam Sivan, T. K. Sundara Vathiyar, Bhoomi Palakadas and K. P. Kamakshi.
-Singers are N. C. Vasanthakokilam, A. L. Raghavan & K. S. Angamuthu.
-Playback singers are T. M. Soundararajan, Thiruchi Loganathan, S. S. Mani Bhagavathar, P. Leela, K. V. Janaki, T. V. Rathnam & T. R. Bhagirathi.

 The music for "Navaneetha Kannaney..." was scored by C. S. Jayaraman and the lyrics were written by K. P. Kamakshi.
 T. M. Soundararajan sang his first song "Radhey Nee Ennai Vittu Pokaathadi".

 Reception

-Though the film was well made with melodious music, it did not fare as well as expected.
-The reason may be that by this time, the interest in epic-based stories started waning among the viewers.
-Specially because it was only the same Jupiter Pictures that previously made Velaikaari, a socially themed story that was well received by the people.
+According to historian Randor Guy, the film did not fare as well as expected.
+He theorised that by the time of its release, interest in medieval stories started waning among the audiences, especially because it was only the same studio that previously made Velaikari (1949), a contemporary story that was well received.